Key Takeaways

 Nice-to-have features for scaling your business operations.

-Once you understand what features matter, the next step is choosing a tool in a way that actually makes sense for a contractor's business.
+Once you understand what features matter, the next step is choosing a tool that actually makes sense for your contracting business.

 This is the step-by-step process we recommend.
 It helps you narrow down your options quickly, avoid wasting time on the wrong demos, and test the software in a way that gives you a real answer before you roll it out company-wide.